oisindoherty/nl2bash/README.md

 As the scraper and TesterUI both have components that are hard to reproduce (scraping and user input), the best way to reproduce results is using the output of the TesterUI, the all.cm/.nl files.
 To do this, place them in the tellina/tellina_learning_module/data folder and follow the instructions in the README of tellina/tellina_learning_module.
+Our latest attempt will be in that folder.